TencentCloud/chat-demo-flutter/README.md

 3. Open the iOS project, and set **Signing & Capabilities** (an iPhone developer account required) for the primary target to run the project on the iPhone.

-4. Start the project and debug the demo on the iPhone device.
+4. Start the project and debug the sample app on the iPhone device.

 ![](https://qcloudimg.tencent-cloud.cn/raw/3fe6bbac88bb21ad7a7822bb297793b3.png)

-## Demo code structure
+## Sample app code structure

-> The [TUIKit](https://www.tencentcloud.com/document/product/1047/50059) for Flutter is used for the UI and business logic of the demo.
-The demo layer itself is only used to build the application, process navigation redirects, and call instantiated [TUIKit](https://www.tencentcloud.com/document/product/1047/50059) components.
+> The [TUIKit](https://www.tencentcloud.com/document/product/1047/50059) for Flutter is used for the UI and business logic of the sample app.
+The sample app layer itself is only used to build the application, process navigation redirects, and call instantiated [TUIKit](https://www.tencentcloud.com/document/product/1047/50059) components.

 |  Folder  | Description |